theseus-os/theseus-os.github.io/posts/2022-06-21-wasmtime-complete-no_std-port.md

 ## 1. Summary of `wasmtime`'s key parts

-NOTE: this diagram includes only the important components of `wasmtime`[^1] and their dependencies, primarily those that *did not already support `no_std`* when our work began or required other forms of modification.
+The diagram below shows the major components of `wasmtime`[^1] and their dependencies, with a focus on those that *did not already support `no_std`* when our work began or required other forms of modification.
 This intentionally excludes ubiquitous dependencies like error handling, heap allocation, and logging to keep the graph legible (...ish).